taranjeet/greb/README.md

 Greb by default saves all the words searched in a file named `meanings.json` under home directory.
 One use of greb can be to display a random word from your searched history whenever a new instance of terminal is launched.
-To use it in this way, one needs to condifgure its `bashrc` and write `greb -d` or `greb --rdm` at the end of it.
+To use it in this way, one needs to configure its `bashrc` and write `greb -d` or `greb --rdm` at the end of it.